barryhalo/minter/README.md

 1. Setup UMA locally by running `git clone https://github.com/HaloDAO/protocol` and following the quick start steps in that repo
 2. Run the Ganache node using this command `npx ganache-cli -p 9545 -e 1000000 -l 10000000` (don't forget to note down the `account[0]` private key and wallet address somewhere)
 3. While still in the `protocol` project root, run `yarn truffle console --network test` to enter the truffle console.
+4. Running `migrate` will generate a file named `uma-contract-address.json` inside the minter repo, full path is `halodao-minter/test/uma-contract-address.json`, so make sure you already cloned the minter repo before running `migrate`, see Step 5, #1

-4. Run `migrate` to migrate UMA contract in local Ganache node inside the truffle console.
+Once minter is cloned, run `migrate` to migrate UMA contract in local Ganache node inside the truffle console.

-5. Make an EMP following steps 3-8 [here](https://docs.umaproject.org/build-walkthrough/mint-locally#parameterize-and-deploy-a-contract)
+6. Make an EMP following steps 3-8 [here](https://docs.umaproject.org/build-walkthrough/mint-locally#parameterize-and-deploy-a-contract)

 ## Step 3
 ### Setting up environment variables